rtidatascience/exercises/exercise01/README.md

 5. Trial and error is a great way to learn, so hop right in and give things a try!
 6. Have fun!
 There are many ways to approach and solve the problems presented in this exercise.

-[SQLite Manager](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) is a fantastic free extension to Firefox that will allow you to open and explore SQLite databases.
+[SQLite Manager](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) is a fantastic free extension to Firefox that enables you to open and explore SQLite databases.
 We use it often.

 Google will point you to popular libraries for connecting to SQLite databases from Python, R, etc.

 ----

-## The Task
+### The Task

 There are many things you can do with this dataset.
 Here are a few structured tasks to attempt: